Accessibility Statement for Business.gov.uk

 Non-compliance with accessibility regulations

-- Some of our videos do not meet accessibility standards because they do not have captions and audio transcriptions.
+- Some of our videos do not meet accessibility standards because they do not have captions and audio descriptions.
 Users of assistive technologies may not have access to information conveyed in videos.
-This fails WCAG 2.2 (2.4.11 Focus Not Obscured (Minimum))
+This fails WCAG 2.2 (1.2.2 Captions (Pre-recorded) (Level A), 1.2.3 Audio Description or Media Alternative (Pre-recorded) (Level A) and 1.2.5 Audio Description (Pre-recorded) (Level AA))

-We are actively working on adding captions and audio transcriptions to existing and future content to meet accessibility standards.
+We are actively working on adding captions and audio descriptions to existing and future content to meet accessibility standards.

 - Some links and buttons use out of date styling, including focus states that fail colour contrast requirements for users, particularly people with low vision.
 This fails WCAG 2.2 (1.4.11 (Non-text Contrast) and 1.4.3 Contrast (Minimum))